AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-types.md

 <a id="tocSsdsinterpolationmode"></a>
 <a id="tocssdsinterpolationmode"></a>

-Interpolation modes that can be applied to SdsType, SdsTypeProperty, SdsStream, and SdsStreamPropertyOverride objects.
+Interpolation modes that can be applied to SdsType, SdsTypeProperty, SdsStream, and SdsStreamPropertyOverride objects

 <h4>Enumerated Values</h4>